Fourth power moment of twisted Kloosterman sum and Hurwitz class numbers: Harmonic Maass forms and Mock modular forms

 \section{Harmonic Maass forms and Mock modular forms}

-In this section we aim to derive asymptotic formulas for the weighted sums of class numbers that we have evaluated in the last section.
-Here we first discuss the theory of harmonic Maass forms and apply this to obtain the asymptotic formulas.
+In this section we first discuss the theory of harmonic Maass forms and apply this to obtain the asymptotic formulas.
 For a detailed study of harmonic Maass forms we refer \cite{KO}.
 Let $\Gamma(\alpha;x):=\int_{\alpha}^{\infty}e^{-t}t^{x-1}dt$ be the incomplete Gamma function.
 We first recall the following celebrated theorem of Zagier.

 \begin{theorem}[\cite{Zagier}] The function

 where $\tau=x+iy\in \HH$ and $q_\tau:=e^{2\pi i\tau},$ is a weight $3/2$ harmonic Maass form with manageable growth on $\Gamma_0(4).$ \end{theorem}

 Furthermore, every weight $k\neq 1$ harmonic weak Maass form $f(\tau)$ has a Fourier expansion of the form